adamfknapp/BechdelTest/README.md

 Societal views on Women were compiled from the General Societal Survey, which is availible at http://gss.norc.org/, and from the the percentage of women in the US Congress as taken from Wikipedia.

+## Methodology

 ## The Visualization

 ## Technical Challenges

 ## Conclusions
+The data clearly show an increasingly liberal view of gender roles in society without a meaningful change in the popularity of films that pass the bechdel test.
+Of course there may be more films that pass the Bechdel test however these films are not topping the box office.

 ## Future Work
+Time lag

+Alternate measures